Conservation News

 A lot, as it turns out.

-For one, traditional indigenous territories hold 80 percent of the planet’s biodiversity.
+For one, traditional indigenous territories hold a significant share of the planet’s biodiversity.
 You want to protect that biodiversity, you need to work with them: Indigenous peoples and local communities tend to have deep roots in their lands, and as such they develop an intimate knowledge of how best to protect and manage it.

 Second, these territories are also crucial for fighting climate change — protecting tropical forests, for example, can provide 30 percent or more of the greenhouse-gas emission abatement needed to halt climate change.
 So it is in everyone’s interest that the people who live in these forests have stable land tenure, because they’re going to be the ones taking care of them.